r33m-m1kul5k1/CrabOS/research/processes.md

 replaces the calling process's memory with a new memory image loaded from an ELF format file.

-1. open the elf file to read
+1. open the elf file from it
 2. allocate pages for the process file
 3. load the file into memory
 4. update the stack with `argv`
+5. context switch

 ### fork

-creates a new process object, by forking itself.
+creates a new process object, that points to the same executing process, with the only different is the: \
+`pid, parent_id, child_id`

 ### exit